HLTSingapore/Emotional-Speech-Data/README.md

 # Publicly Available Emotional Speech Dataset (ESD) for Speech Synthesis and Voice Conversion
 This is the GitHub page for publicly available emotional speech data for speech synthesis and voice conversion.

 This dataset contains 350 parallel utterances spoken by 10 native Mandarin speakers, and 10 English speakers with 5 emotional states (neutral, happy, angry, sad and surprise).
+The transcripts are provided.

 # Download
 The ESD can be downloaded here: [Google Drive](https://drive.google.com/file/d/1SKwBUcyi-k6M4mficmcJcTFqMhmcaYIy/view?usp=sharing)